 In 2003 Harsh gave his first international performance in the UK at Purcell Room (Royal Festival Hall, London) and in 2006 he had the opportunity to perform along with his grandfather at the Rashtrapati Bhavan (President’s House) in New Delhi for Dr. APJ Abdul Kalam, President of India.

 During the last decade, while developing his musical career in earnest, Harsh earned his MBA from K.C.
-College of Management Studies in Mumbai (2007) and celebrated his marriage (2012).
+College of Management Studies in Mumbai (2007).

 All throughout, his concert schedule has grown considerably, both in India and abroad where he has accompanied Pandit Ram Narayan in his concerts in the UK, Spain, Portugal and Germany.
 In 2010 they performed together to an enthusiastic response in Pune at The Sawai Gandharva Festival, one of the best classical music festivals in India.
 In 2015, Harsh performed solo at the Theatre of Le Forum in Blanc Mesnil, Paris in which he offered his articulate expert teaching of “… all things sarangi”, sharing a lecture and instrument demonstration before the concert.
 He capped off the year 2015 with an honored and thrilling performance at the prestigious Tansen Music Festival in Gwalior.